SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

         * Tank class
         * abilities focusing on blocking, generating threat, and perhaps reflecting damage
         * blocking just before recieving an attack should have a bonus

+     1. No Yo-Yo Class
+        * There is no yo-yo specific class, but several classes will be able to use yo-yos very effectively.

 1. Ranged
     * Base ability might be a gravity trap that is enhanced by the subclasses